English Major Seminar

 |Start Date||End Date||Days||Time||Location|

-In fall 2021 this course satisfies a Post-1800 literature requirement for English Department Majors.
+In Spring 2023 this course satisfies a Post-1800 Literature requirement for English Department majors.

 ENGL 787 satisfies the Capstone requirement for English Literature majors.